 - To prevent destroying nesting habitat - avoid activities which increase risk of wildfire in areas of nesting habitat.

-- To avoid disturbance to breeding during spring and summer - always seek advice and/or obtain permits from relevant authorities (e.g. Tasmanian Fire Service, Parks and Wildlife Service, DPIPWE) prior to undertaking burning in areas that contain Swift Parrot foraging or breeding habitat.
+- To avoid disturbance to breeding during spring and summer - always seek advice and/or obtain permits from relevant authorities (e.g. Tasmanian Fire Service, Parks and Wildlife Service, NRE) prior to undertaking burning in areas that contain Swift Parrot foraging or breeding habitat.

 - To avoid disturbance to breeding during spring and summer - check this year's Threatened Species Link updates (via the Home page) on current breeding area locations, and avoid non-urgent management burns in these areas.
-The species tends to breed in different locations each year; these are identified by surveys completed in October, and reported on the Updates and Facebook pages.
+The species tends to breed in different locations each year; these are identified by surveys completed in October, and reported on the Updates pages.
 Contact us for more advice and precise detail on locations.

 Changing water flow / quality